-Good day reader, this week is a very important one for the whole deaf community.
-Why is that you may be asking?
+Good day reader; this week is very important for the deaf community.
+Why is that, you may be asking?
 It’s Deaf Awareness Week!
-The whole point in Deaf Awareness Week is to celebrate deaf culture and there’s no better way of doing that than to give coverage, from Monday through to Friday, to some of the world’s most know inspirational deaf people.
+The whole point of Deaf Awareness Week is to celebrate deaf culture, and there’s no better way of doing that than to give coverage, from Monday through to Friday, to some of the world’s most known inspirational deaf people.

 He comes from a Deaf family, with all of his close family being born Deaf.
 He graduated from Gallaudet University with a degree in mathematics.

-American Sign Language (ASL) is his native language as well as also being proficient in lip reading and nonverbal communication.
-DiMarco has made full use of his native language after having a leading role in an independent film called ‘In The Can’ that was performed in ASL accompanied with English subtitles.
-He has also played a recurring role of Garrett Banducci in Switched at Birth; (A terptree favourite!).
+American Sign Language (ASL) is his native language and is also proficient in lip reading and nonverbal communication.
+DiMarco has made full use of his native language after having a leading role in an independent film called ‘In The Can’ that was performed in ASL accompanied by English subtitles.
+He has also played the recurring role of Garrett Banducci in Switched at Birth; (A terptree favourite!).

-He is currently performing on the 22nd season of Dancing With The Stars.
-DiMarco is the second deaf contestant to be on the show, Marlee Matlin was the first.
+He is currently performing in the 22nd season of Dancing With The Stars.
+DiMarco is the second deaf contestant to be on the show, and Marlee Matlin was the first.
 Their appearance has brought great awareness to the deaf community.

 Deafness as an advantage

-We hope you have enjoyed this post to start off Deaf Awareness Week, and look forward to seeing you again tomorrow ?
+We hope you have enjoyed this post to start off Deaf Awareness Week, and we look forward to seeing you again tomorrow.